St. Paul school principal’s house destroyed in tornado

 SCRANTON, Ark.
-(KFTA) — The National Weather Service confirms nearly a dozen tornadoes demolished parts of Arkansas earlier this month.
-The St. Paul school principal, Bruce Dunlap’s house in Scranton was one of the many structures left destroyed.
+(KNWA) — The National Weather Service confirms nearly a dozen tornadoes demolished parts of Arkansas earlier this month.
+The St. Paul school Principal, Bruce Dunlap’s house in Scranton was one of the many structures left destroyed.

 “They always talk about the calm before the storm and it got calm and my wife said I think we need to get into the shelter,” said Dunlap.